Tip of the Week: Quick Links

-Created as part of the U.S. Installation Management Command's "Flooding the Zone" initiative, which will be posted to the Fort Johnson Facebook page.
+Created as part of the U.S. Installation Management Command's "Flooding the Zone" initiative Sept.
+22-28, which will be posted to the Fort Johnson Facebook page.
 The intent was to create a production to engage the audience with visuals and a short example.
 (U.S. Army video by Porsha Auzenne)

 |Date Taken: